Ten Pound Poms

 Magnificent Obsession and Dial M for Murder.

-Our home was a tiny one storey fibro dwelling a long long way from Beeston.
+Our home was a tiny single-storey fibro dwelling a long long way from Beeston.
 To say that Mum was less than impressed with the attractions of this hot, wet little town would have been much more than an understatement.
 For the next nine months there was a bag packed in the hallway which belonged to my mother - I'm sure she must have come close on many occasions to picking it up and just walking out.

 We didn't have a car, something which would have disappointed

-an old International D2 flat-bed truck with a floor-mounted foot starter and a split windscreen which was wound open on hot days (which was most days).
+my father who was always an enthusiastic motorist.
+We did however, have use of that old International D2 flat-bed truck with a floor-mounted foot starter and a split windscreen which was wound open on hot days (which was most days).
 Dad painted it red.

 We lived in Mossman for about a year and then moved back down